 Now you should be able to do another test checkout or update using any CVS client, which should now download all the files that you have just imported into CVS.
-Additionally, you might test making a change to one of your checked-out source files, saving it, then committing it.
+Additionally, you might test your newly imported code by making a change to one of your checked-out source files, saving it, then committing it.

-'''

-index.html:

-<!--this is a test comment at the top of index.html-->
+index.html: <!--this is a test comment at the top of index.html--> cvs commit index.html

-Now commit the change

-cvs commit index.html

-'''